yongchao98/PROMST/README.md

 pip install pddlgym
 pip install tarski
 ```
-Note that when doing the **Logistics** and **BlocksWorld** tasks, we slightly modify the pddlgym files. <span style="color:red;">Thus, you need to substitute the original installed pddlgym directory (e.g., /Users/Your user name/opt/anaconda3/envs/PROMST/lib/python3.10/site-packages/pddlgym) with the pddlgym directory in BlocksWorld/env_data_BlocksWorld/pddlgym.</span>
+Note that when doing the **Logistics** and **BlocksWorld** tasks, we slightly modify the pddlgym files. *Thus, you need to substitute the original installed pddlgym directory (e.g., /Users/Your user name/opt/anaconda3/envs/PROMST/lib/python3.10/site-packages/pddlgym) with the pddlgym directory in BlocksWorld/env_data_BlocksWorld/pddlgym.*
 ```
 cd /Users/Your user name/opt/anaconda3/envs/PROMST/lib/python3.10/site-packages
 cp -r /Your path to PROMST/PROMST/BlocksWorld/env_data_BlocksWorld/pddlgym ./